hashicorp/consul-service-mesh-for-developers/docs/01_index.md

 | default-web-9090         | Kubernetes | Accepted | svc name:      web
 ```

 Gloo exposes APIs and services through the proxy using an API called the `VirtualService` resource.
-Let's create a `default` `VirtualService` and add a route to Gloo's routing table which takes traffic from the edge of the cluster and routes to the `web` service:
+Let's create a `default` `VirtualService` and add a route to Gloo's routing table which takes traffic from the edge of the cluster and routes to the `web` service.

 ### Create a default VirtualService
 ```shell